denisafanasev/CS598_YelpWizard/README.md

 For data mining I used the following tools and libraries for Python:

-• Sklearn - for classification
+- Sklearn - for classification
-• Gensim - for text processing
+- Gensim - for text processing
-• Numpy - for some additional tool
+- Numpy - for some additional tool
-• NLTK - for text processing
+- NLTK - for text processing

+**User guide**